nickserv/danamccurdy.com/_posts/2019-03-06-like-a-mirror.md

 title: like a mirror
 image: 'https://i.imgur.com/ya6Lu27.jpg'
 ---
+Seeing the negativity
+in someone else
-Seeing the negativity in another is like a mirror.
+is like a mirror.

 It wouldn't hurt so much
-if it didn't touch that raw space in ourselves, where our own demons hide.
+if it didn't touch
+that raw space in ourselves,
+where our own demons hide.

 It can be a little epiphany,
 if we allow it to be,
-a chance to to cast off
+a chance to cast off
 another layer of denial,
 to lay bare our own hurt,
-so we can begin to heal.
+so we can begin to heal,
+and meet the world
+with compassion,
+instead of disapproval.